FeZqq/Bytar/README.md

 # Bytar
-Bytar is a tool that performs basic network analysis
+Bytar is a tool that performs basic security analysis

 ### Run
 ```